5and5/BO2-Remix/README.md

 ### Perks
 * Players can sprint while drinking perks
+* Perk limit increased from 4 to 5

 ### Mystery Box
 * Weapons can be shared by knifing the box (bugged atm)